chance-schafer/liftoff-assignments/P2-Project_Outline/README.md

 - Spring

 ### What I'll Have to Learn
-Building this application will require improving my skills with React-Bootstrap.
+Building this application will require improving skills with React-Bootstrap.
 Also learning how to implement Authentication and Login capabilities with Spring Security and JWT.

 ### Project Tracker
 https://deeply-gem-ac0.notion.site/Lift-Off-fde762e39f4045a492b0cf2ba9c5bab7